-- 4. If the applicant, upon appeal, requests a variance as authorized by RSA 674:33,I(b), the applicant shall have the burden of showing in addition to the usual variance standards under State Law: - a.
+- 1. Any order, requirement, decision or determination of the Building Inspector made under this Ordinance may be appealed to the Zoning Board o Adjustment as set forth in RSA 676:5. - 2.
+If the applicant, upon appeal, requests a variance as authorized by RSA 674:33, I, the applicant shall have the burden of showing in addition to the usual variance standards under State Law: - a.
 That the variance will not result in increased flood heights, additional threats to public safety, or extraordinary public expense. - b.
-That if the requested variance is for activity within a designated regulatory floodway, no increase in flood levels during the base flood discharge will result. - c.
-That the variance is the minimum necessary, considering the flood hazard, to afford relief. - 2.
+That if the requested variance is for activity within a designated regulatory floodway, no increase in flood levels during the base flood discharge will result.

+- c.
+That the variance is the minimum necessary, considering the flood hazard, to afford relief. - 3.
 The Zoning Board of Adjustment shall notify the applicant in writing that (i) the issuance of a variance to construct below the vase flood level will result in increased premium rates for flood insurance up to amounts as high as \$25.00 for \$100.00 of insurance coverage and (ii) such construction below the vase flood level increases risks to like and property.
-Such notification shall be maintained with a record of all variance actions. - 3.
+Such notification shall be maintained with a record of all variance actions. - 4.
 The community shall (i) maintain a record of all variance actions, include their justification for their issuance, and (ii) report such variances issued in its annual or biennial report submitted to FEMA's Federal Insurance Administrators.